Doukissa Nomikou

-Doukissa Nomikou (Greek: Δούκισσα Νομικού: born November 7, 1986) is a Greek TV presenter and model.

-She was crowned Star Hellas 2007 and represented her country at the Miss Universe pageant in Mexico.
+Doukissa Nomikou (Greek: Δούκισσα Νομικού: born November 7, 1986) is a Greek TV host, model and beauty pageant titleholder.
+She was crowned Star Hellas 2007 and represented her country at the Miss Universe 2007 pageant in Mexico.

-From 2012 to 2017 she was the co-presenter of the TV show OLA next to Themos Anastasiadis.
+From 2012 to 2017, she was the co-presenter of the TV show OLA next to Themos Anastasiadis.
 Also, she presented the Greek versions of shows Dancing with the Stars and So You Think You Can Dance.

 Since 2017, is the ambassador of L'Oreal Paris.
 In September 2018, she participated in Paris Fashion Week for the Le Défilé Fashion Show of L'Oreal Paris with Doutzen Kroes and Eva Longoria.
 Since 2018, is also ambassador of organization Mazi Gia To Paidi, which helps poor kids and their families.

 Early life

-Nomikou was born on November 7, 1986, in Athens to singer Nikos Nomikos and Anastasia Nomikou (née Piperopoulou).
-Her mother is German-Greek and her father is Greek from Schoinousa.
-She has an older brother, Nikitas (born 1985), who is economist.
-After school, she studied at Economical University of Athens and graduated in 2014.
+Nomikou was born on November 7, 1986, in Athens to singer Nikos Nomikos and housewife Anastasia Nomikou (née Piperopoulou).
+Her mother is German-Greek and her father is Greek from Schinousa island.
+She has an older brother, Nikitas (b.
+1985).
+After school, Nomikou studied at Economical University of Athens and graduated in 2014.
 Along with her studies, began her modeling career with Cristy Crana's agency.